-- 7. Students with a GPA between 2.75 and 3.0 may be considered for admission, if they provide one of the following: - a.
-Four years successful employment experience (letter of recommendation from a supervisor based on good evaluations). - b.
-An acceptable GRE score for verbal and quantitative tests. - 8.
-Official admission to the School of Education.
+- 7. Students with a GPA between 2.75 and 3.0 may be considered for admission, if they provide one of the following: - Four years successful employment experience (letter of recommendation from a supervisor based on good evaluations). - b.
+An acceptable GRE score for verbal and quantitative tests.